apache/flink/docs/dev/table/python/metrics.md

 ### User Scope

 You can define a user scope by calling `MetricGroup.add_group(key: str, value: str = None)`.
-If extra is not None, creates a new key-value MetricGroup pair.
+If value is not None, creates a new key-value MetricGroup pair.
 The key group is added to this group's sub-groups, while the value group is added to the key group's sub-groups.
 In this case, the value group will be returned and a user variable will be defined.

 <div class="codetabs" markdown="1">
 <div data-lang="python" markdown="1">